 .case.
 Now when you compose uppercase composites,

 .casevariants will be preferred if available.
-You can re-compose existing compounds with Glyph > Make Component Glyph (Cmd-Opt-Shift-C).
+You can re-compose existing composites with Glyph > Make Component Glyph (Cmd-Opt-Shift-C).

 So, starting in Glyphs version 2.0, combining marks are the default.
 Yet, there still need to be legacy spacing marks in your font for compatibility reasons.

 After you’re finished with your combining marks, just add the legacy marks, which will be generated automatically.
 Why is that possible?
 Because legacy accents reuse combining accents components.
 See for yourself in Window > Glyph Info:

 In order to test mark attachment in the font, you need to be able to type the non-spacing accents in an application like InDesign.
 First, export your font into the Adobe Fonts folder, then create a new document, type a base glyph like